ianstrang2/berkoTNF/docs/uneven-teams-plan.md

       label: 'Ability: Use player ratings to create balanced teams',
       description: 'Advanced algorithm using positional ratings',
       disabled: isSimplified || isUneven,
-      disabledReason: isSimplified
-        ?
-'Not available for 4v4 matches'
-        : 'Not available for uneven teams'
+      disabledReason: 'Not available for 4v4/uneven teams.
+Use Performance or Random.'
     },
     {
       value: 'performance',